 Home

 Please explore the gallery of photos and videos of Richard Cedar’s sculptural skeleton clocks.
-Learn about his adventures in clock making, the process used to create a sculptural clock, and clocks for sale.
+Learn about his adventures in clock making, the process of creating a sculptural clock, and clocks for sale.

 News Flash

-My latest clock – “Aion-2” is named after the Hellenistic deity associated with time.
-It is my second clock design using a double compound pendulum to regulate its speed and accentuate the visual kinetics of its motion.
+The second clock in the Aion family uses a double compound pendulum to regulate its speed and accentuate the visual kinetics of its motion.

 Aion-2 is a wall-mounted wooden skeleton clock constructed primarily from walnut wood with brass and steel components.